stack-rs/rattan/ci/README.md

 * `<Kernel>` should be `5.4`, `5.15` or `6.8`.
 * `<GitHub User>` should be the user whose public keys will be imported to the VM.

-Run VMs on a mchine with `libvirtd` availble.
+Run VMs on a mchine with `libvirtd` available.

 ```shell
 virsh create ./libvirt/<Distribution>-<Kernel>.xml